AmaizaJamil/Projects/Machine_Learning_Project/README.md

 For this project KNIME has been used.

-For understanding the process applied to the data and the result, we the report.pdf file.
+For understanding the process applied to the data and the result, read the report.pdf file.